Cross-Border eCommerce: Full Overview Guide

 - Increased access to end customers

 Expanding globally means gaining access to more end consumers.
-Fubu, that started in Daymond John’s (the CEO) basement, has now tapped into the global market, selling to millions of consumers across borders.
+Fubu, which started in Daymond John’s (the CEO) basement, has now tapped into the global market, selling to millions of consumers across borders.

 - Builds a good customer relationship